 If you have any questions about how we look after your personal data, you can contact us:

-We collect your personal data in two main ways:
+We collect your personal data in three main ways:

 (1) When you give it to us directly.

 When you create a customer account, visit our website, communicate with us or purchase our products or services, you may choose to give us certain information.
 For example, when you give us your name and address, tell us about your product preferences or when clicking on active buttons such as 'continue' when making an online purchase.

 (2) When our systems collect information or personal data as you use our website.